Feature Length Essays

 The SAIS Review holds three contests, open to all SAIS students, each semester: (1) Essay Contest, (2) Photo Essay Contest, and (3) Book Review Contest.
-The winning entry in each category is awarded a cash prize and is published in the subsequent issue of the SAIS Review.
+The winning entry in each category is published in the subsequent issue of the SAIS Review.

 - Topic should be in the field of international relations, broadly understood.

 - The contest is open to SAIS students.
 (Ph.D. candidates must be pre-dissertation.)

 - Papers are evaluated on the basis of originality of topic and approach, scholarly value, and style.